KevinFrutos/API-Weather/README.md

-# API - TodoList
+# API - Weather Forecast

-A RESTful API for managing user authentication and todo notes, built with Node.js, TypeScript, MongoDB, and Redis using Hexagonal Architecture.
+A RESTful API for retrieving weather forecasts based on user-provided locations, built with Node.js, TypeScript, and Redis, following a Hexagonal Architecture.
+It integrates external geolocation and weather services and provides structured, cache-optimized responses for daily, hourly, and current forecasts.

 ---